LMescheder/TheNumericsOfGANs/README.md

   year = {2017}
 }
 ```

+You can find further details on [our project page](https://avg.is.tuebingen.mpg.de/research_projects/convergence-and-stability-of-gan-training).

 # Dependencies
 This project uses Python 3.5.2.
 Before running the code, you have to install